sanmue/arch-linux-installation-guide/README.md

 >
 > I used to set the device mapper name to `cryptroot`.
 > Systemd-boot sets device mapper name to `root` by default (and seems to like the partition label to be named corresponding, if set).
-> To harmonize the naming I changed the device mapper name when opening the encrypted root for `Grub` und `systemd-boot` to `root` and the root partition label (see: Format partitions).
+> To harmonize the naming I changed the device mapper name for `Grub` und `systemd-boot` to `root` and the root partition label (see: Format partitions).
 >
 > Remark:
 > When using device-mapper name and root partition label `cryptroot`, systemd-boot still works, but it looks a bit ugly: